 The initial literature search began by searching the reference lists of and tracking citations of papers by known authors.
 This was extended to searching related papers to the references thus found, using Google Scholar.

 We met with the PenCLAHRC Evidence Synthesis Team to put together a focussed search of the literature.
 This search will be fully described in the ensuing publications.

 Dr Andrew Salmon from PenCHORD and Simon Briscoe from the Evidence Synthesis Team have conducted the literature search.
-The results of the search are currently being filtered and cascaded into a definitive set of publications.
-We are currently drafting the review publication, which will be published early and act as a reference for the other two publications to follow.
+The results of the search have been filtered and cascaded into a definitive set of publications, and a review publication is currently being drafted.